yduf/yduf.github.io/_posts/2026-02-01-config-chezmoi.md

 ---
 > [chezmoi](https://www.chezmoi.io/) helps you manage your personal configuration files (dotfiles, like `~/.gitconfig`) across multiple machines.

 Mainly act as wrapper around _git_ and the management of a special repo dedicated to _.config_ files.
+All regular git command are available when steping inside the _chezmoi_ repo which is accessible with `chezmoi cd`.

 # Install